rishopiiis/aircraft_classification/README.md

-# AI-Projects-Main
-A collection of AI and machine learning projects.
-Each project includes well-documented code, explanations, and datasets to help with learning and experimentation
+🤖 AI Projects: From EDA to Deep Learning
+Welcome to my Artificial Intelligence (AI) Projects repository!
+This repo features end-to-end AI workflows, starting from data exploration and visualization, moving through traditional machine learning, and advancing into deep learning techniques.

+Each project includes:

+- Data loading and cleaning

+- Exploratory Data Analysis (EDA)

+- Visual storytelling using plots

+- Model training and evaluation

+- Optional deployment (Streamlit or APIs)